arq5x/bedtools2/tutorial/bedtools.md

 4. Are there any exons that are completely overlapped by an enhancer?
 If so, how many?

 5. What fraction of the GWAS SNPs are exonic?
+Hint: should you worry about double counting?

 6. What fraction of the GWAS SNPs are lie in either enhancers or promoters in the hESC data we have?

 7. Create intervals representing the canonical 2bp splice sites on either side of each exon (don't worry about excluding splice sites at the first or last exon).
 (Hint - have a look at the [flank](http://bedtools.readthedocs.org/en/latest/content/tools/flank.html) tool.)